MicrosoftDocs/azure-devops-docs/docs/boards/sprints/set-capacity.md

 > [!NOTE]
 > This feature is available from TFS 2015.1 and later versions.

-Notice that only the capacity per day and activity are copied over.
+Notice that only the capacity-per-day value and activity value are copied over.
 Individual and team days off remain unset.
 The copy operation always copies the latest updates made to the previous sprint.
 So you can repeat the copy operation if you've made changes to the previous sprint that you want to copy to the latest sprint.

 ::: moniker-end